Differential (mechanical device): Other uses

-Non-automotive uses of differentials include performing analog arithmetic.
+Non-automotive uses of differentials include performing analogue arithmetic.
 Two of the differential's three shafts are made to rotate through angles that represent (are proportional to) two numbers, and the angle of the third shaft's rotation represents the sum or difference of the two input numbers.
-The earliest known use of a differential gear is in the Antikythera mechanism, circa 80 BCE, which used a differential gear to control a small sphere representing the moon from the difference between the sun and moon position pointers.
-The ball was painted black and white in hemispheres, and graphically showed the phase of the moon at a particular point in time.
+The earliest known use of a differential gear is in the Antikythera mechanism, c.
+80 BC, which used a differential gear to control a small sphere representing the Moon from the difference between the Sun and Moon position pointers.
+The ball was painted black and white in hemispheres, and graphically showed the phase of the Moon at a particular point in time.
 An equation clock that used a differential for addition was made in 1720.
-In the 20th Century, large assemblies of many differentials were used as analog computers, calculating, for example, the direction in which a gun should be aimed.
+In the 20th century, large assemblies of many differentials were used as analogue computers, calculating, for example, the direction in which a gun should be aimed.

 Compass-like devices

 Chinese south-pointing chariots may also have been very early applications of differentials.
 The chariot had a pointer which constantly pointed to the south, no matter how the chariot turned as it travelled.
 It could therefore be used as a type of compass.
 It is widely thought that a differential mechanism responded to any difference between the speeds of rotation of the two wheels of the chariot, and turned the pointer appropriately.
-However, the mechanism was not precise enough, and, after a few miles of travel, the dial could have very well been pointing in the completely opposite direction.
+However, the mechanism was not precise enough, and, after a few miles of travel, the dial could be pointing in the wrong direction.

 Clocks

 The earliest verified use of a differential was in a clock made by Joseph Williamson in 1720.
 It employed a differential to add the equation of time to local mean time, as determined by the clock mechanism, to produce solar time, which would have been the same as the reading of a sundial.
-During the 18th Century, sundials were considered to show the "correct" time, so an ordinary clock would frequently have to be readjusted, even if it worked perfectly, because of seasonal variations in the equation of time.
+During the 18th century, sundials were considered to show the "correct" time, so an ordinary clock would frequently have to be readjusted, even if it worked perfectly, because of seasonal variations in the equation of time.
 Williamson's and other equation clocks showed sundial time without needing readjustment.
 Nowadays, we consider clocks to be "correct" and sundials usually incorrect, so many sundials carry instructions about how to use their readings to obtain clock time.

 Analogue computers

-Differential analyzers, a type of mechanical analog computer, were used from approximately 1900 to 1950.
+Differential analysers, a type of mechanical analogue computer, were used from approximately 1900 to 1950.
 These devices used differential gear trains to perform addition and subtraction.

-The U.S. Navy Mk.1 gun fire control computer used about 160 differentials of the bevel-gear type.